easybuilders/easybuild-tutorial/docs/2021-isc21/practical_info.md

 ## Slack

-We recommend joining the [#tutorial](https://easybuild.slack.com/archives/C014UFG2R43) channel in the [EasyBuild Slack](https://easybuild.slack.com).
+We strongly recommend joining the [#tutorial-isc21](https://easybuild.slack.com/archives/C024XFGPC8G) channel in the [EasyBuild Slack](https://easybuild.slack.com).

 In this channel, you can: